18 Dec Pros and Cons of an Office 365 Hybrid Migration

 1st Off, what is Office 365?

-Ok, then what is an O365 Hybrid Migration?
+Ok, O365 is an Online Microsoft Renal System, so what then is an O365 Hybrid Migration?

 If you have a on-premise Microsoft Exchange server and you want to move everything to O365’s hosted email service, Microsoft offers a FREE built in “hybrid”Migration scenario that allows you to sync and move your users, passwords, mailboxes, groups, etc to the O365 cloud.